About the “How to Rent” guide for Landlords in England

 If a tenant asks for a hard copy landlords are obliged to provide one.

-What are the benefits of the How to Rent guide for tenants?
+• The current version of the How to Rent guide

-The benefit of the How to Rent guide for tenants
+The Benefits of the How to Rent Guide For Tenants

 For tenants that are new to renting the How to Rent guide explains many of the important nuances of renting in a simple and easy to read format.
 The key benefits for renters then include: